|The stencils show how to get|

 My daughter explained to us what was going on.
 Alternative routes were being suggested to students at the Zernike campus on the North of Groningen to reduce strain on the existing route.

 Cycling in Groningen continues to grow.
-Three years ago it was known that over 14000 cyclists per day were using Zonnelaan and I featured a bicycle counter on Zonnelaan in a blog post two years ago.
+Three years ago it was known that over 14000 cyclists per day were using Zonnelaan.
+I featured a bicycle counter on Zonnelaan in a blog post two years ago.
+Busy bicycle routes might seem like something to boast about but really they're a sign of a problem, a sign of too many cyclists being funneled into a single route rather than having a choice if routes which provide efficiently for each user.

 |Marketing to students:|